 These people are known as veterans, and hence why we call it Veterans Day.

-It is a day to not only remember the fallen and who have since passed away, but also to acknowledge living veterans as well.
+It is a day to remember the fallen and those who have since passed away.
+It is also to acknowledge living veterans as well.

 This day must not be confused with Memorial Day which is a day where we remember both men and women who have lost their lives while serving their country.

-Countries all over the world share similar holidays where they commemorate the soldiers who have not only lost their lives during the First World War but also all wars.
+Countries all over the world share similar holidays.
+They all commemorate the soldiers who have not only lost their lives during the First World War but also all wars.

-Depending on which country you are in you may refer to this day as Armistice Day or if you are in the U.K. then it is known as Remembrance Day.
+Depending on which country you are in you may refer to this day as Armistice Day.
+If you are in the U.K. then it is known as Remembrance Day.

 Veterans Day History!